MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-cert-verification.md

 In Microsoft Edge 113, we plan to remove support for the **MicrosoftRootStoreEnabled** policy.

 ## Known revocation checking behavior differences on Windows
 The new, built-in certificate verifier is more stringent in enforcing [RFC 5280](https://datatracker.ietf.org/doc/rfc5280/) requirements for certificate revocation lists (CRLs) than the old, platform-based verifier.
+Additionally, the new verifier _does not_ support LDAP-based CRL URIs.

 If your enterprise enables the **[RequireOnlineRevocationChecksForLocalAnchors](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-policies#requireonlinerevocationchecksforlocalanchors)** policy and the CRLs are not valid per RFC 5280, your environment may start to see `ERR_CERT_NO_REVOCATION_MECHANISM` and/or `ERR_CERT_UNABLE_TO_CHECK_REVOCATION` errors.

 If you encounter `ERR_CERT_NO_REVOCATION_MECHANISM`, you should confirm that the CRL at the URI specified by the certificate returns a **DER encoded** (not PEM encoded) response.

-If you encounter `ERR_CERT_UNABLE_TO_CHECK_REVOCATION` errors, you should confirm that the certificate issuer is also the CRL issuer and that the certificate's `cRLIssuer` field is not set.
+If you encounter `ERR_CERT_UNABLE_TO_CHECK_REVOCATION` errors, you should confirm that the certificate issuer is also the CRL issuer, the certificate's `cRLIssuer` field is not set, and the URI hosting the CRL uses the HTTP protocol.

 ## See also